 Which optional extras and add-ons are offered by a policy varies between providers, so it is important to obtain expert advice on income protection insurance.

-Our advisors can help you decide which optional extras/add-ons will be beneficial for you.
+Our advisors can help you decide which optional extras/add-ons will be suitable for you.
 Contact us for more information and/or a free review of your unique needs.

 When Does a Policy Pay Out?